alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/docker-compose-deployment.md

 ### Component start

-Enter `spring-cloud-alibaba-examples/integration-example/docker-compose` directory, run the following command in the terminal to quickly deploy the components required to run example: `docker-compose -f docker-compose-env.yml up -d`.
+Enter `spring-cloud-alibaba-examples/integration-example` directory, run the following command in the terminal to quickly deploy the components required to run example: `docker-compose -f ./docker-compose/docker-compose-env.yml up -d`.

 ### Add configuration

-After docker-compose-env is run successfully, add the nacos configuration:
+After docker-compose-env.yml is run successfully, add the Nacos configuration:

-- Enter `spring-cloud-alibaba-examples/integration-example/config-init/scripts` directory;
+- Enter `spring-cloud-alibaba-examples/integration-example` directory;
-- Execute the `nacos-config-quick.sh` script file in the terminal.
+- Execute the `config-init/scripts/nacos-config-quick.sh` script file in the terminal.

 The one-click import of all micro-service configurations is complete.